mndahlen/dahlen_portfolio/readme.md

 ### Goldman Sachs
 * Summer analyst 2022
     - Worked in the engineering division withing global markets with the electronic trading team.
-    - Worked in Python, Flask, Git, Gitlab CI, Linux
+    - Skills: Python, Flask, Git, Gitlab CI, Linux
     - Was given a personal project which I finished in time.

 ### Ericsson
 * Summer internship 2021
     - Was given a project which I finished in time with my team mate and offered to stay part-time.
     - Positioning using cell-id fingerprinting
-    - Worked in C and C++
+    - Skills: C, C++, Git, Linux, Cloud service.

 ### Research Assistant Linköping University
 * Created MVPs for various projects.
 Mostly in Python and Java.
     - Was a research assistant for an Assistant Professor at LiU
+    - Skills: Python, Java, Docker, NiFi, Linux, all kinds of hacking and programming.
     - https://www.svt.se/nyheter/lokalt/ost/ai-ska-gora-sjofarten-sakrare
     - https://liu.se/artikel/sakernas-internet-och-ai